Four Tips for Saving Time on the Month-End Close in NetSuite

-NetSuite Inventory Adjustments at Month-End
+NetSuite Inventory Adjustments at Month-End Close

 For organizations that have physical goods within their stores or warehouse, it is a standard practice to update inventory counts on a regular basis.
 Once regular inventory counts are established, inventory adjustments sometimes need to be created.
-Inventory adjustments will display and update what is on hand in the stores or warehouse within an organization’s NetSuite environment.
+Inventory adjustments will display and update what is on hand in the stores or warehouses within an organization’s NetSuite environment.
 Then, the Inventory Adjustment transaction in NetSuite is used to push any inventory variance to NetSuite.

 When stores or warehouses do their physical count, they need to capture this data somewhere.
 Typically they would capture it in an Excel workbook.
 The benefit of having it within Excel is that it’s an environment that finance users are very familiar with and it makes modifications much more straightforward, but manual data entry can still be problematic.

 That’s where CloudExtend comes in.
 CloudExtend can be leveraged to create a template for conducting an inventory adjustment for hundreds of these items simultaneously in a fraction of the time it would take to do it manually inside of NetSuite.
 Once created, the template can be used over and over.
 This is another way to optimize tedious tasks required for month, quarter, and year-end.